For the complete documentation index, see llms.txt. This page is also available as Markdown.

 IP Address: No - MASQ does not collect the IP addresses of users.

-Privacy-Preserving Analytics - in the mission to preserve user privacy, MASQ utilizes services from Plausible which can provide helpful traffic analytics in a way that does not collect any personal data, cookies or personally identifiable information (PII).
+Privacy-Preserving Analytics - in the mission to preserve user privacy, MASQ utilizes services from Plausible which can provide helpful traffic analytics in a way that does not directly collect any personal data, cookies or personally identifiable information (PII).
 Discover how this is designed here.

 MASQ Network’s Github is open and software users can verify any information needed regarding MASQ Core - the mesh networking transport protocol designed to route encrypted traffic between peers.